mitchins/image2plug/README.md

 ```
 By default this extrudes detected shapes by **10 mm**.
 You can specify a custom height with `--extrude-height`.
 Use `--smooth` to generate a smoothed DXF outline using spline regression.
+Add `--measure-error` alongside `--smooth` to calculate the mean squared error between the raw contour and the regressed shape (shown in the proof report).

 This runs straighten, detection, and outputs a proofing report (`results/proof_report.html`) along with all intermediate and final files.